Mazdaratti/AWS_Labs/VPC_Basics_6_PrivateLink/README.md

 * 🔴 When no VPC endpoints are configured (access fails)
 * ✅ After adding the correct VPC **Interface** and **Gateway** Endpoints (access succeeds)
-* ✅ Bonus: Use **SSM Interface Endpoint** to access private EC2 without SSH or bastion

 ---